 How does this apply to your life?
 Think of your daily life.
 How many times do you get distracted by the little things?
 How many times do you allow yourself to become upset over things that are not going to help you win the war on saving your marriage?
 How many times do you let self-talk inhibit your success?

 If you constantly tell yourself that you aren’t good enough, then you will get off track.
 If you allow yourself to be drawn into following your spouse’s behaviors and actions on Facebook (only to see your spouse and the affair partner together…) then you will get upset, and it will take away your laser-focus.

 You have to make a plan.
 Without a plan, you won’t succeed.
-(We help you do that in the Save My Marriage Course).

 3. Change the way you train

 Soldiers train for the battlefield.
 Soldiers have the luxury of creating mock situations so they will know how to conduct themselves during the real battles.